spectram/astrospectram/content/_index.md

 <!-- If you want to **Astro-know-me!** [click here]({{< ref "/thoughts" >}}). -->

 > Thoughts think me, thought I
-But I am but a thought
+But, I am but a thought
 A hundred I exist
 In a hundred minds, I fit
 Zillion impressions persist